internetarchive/sandcrawler/proposals/2020_seaweed_s3.md

 ## Setup

-There are frequent [releases](https://github.com/chrislusf/seaweedfs/releases) but for the test, we used a build off the master branch.
+There are frequent [releases](https://github.com/chrislusf/seaweedfs/releases) but for the test, we used a build off master branch.

-Directions from configuring AWS CLI for seaweedfs:
+Directions for configuring AWS CLI for seaweedfs:
 [https://github.com/chrislusf/seaweedfs/wiki/AWS-CLI-with-SeaweedFS](https://github.com/chrislusf/seaweedfs/wiki/AWS-CLI-with-SeaweedFS).

 ### Build the binary